mfcallahan/angular-cli-esri-map-unit-testing/README.md

 ## angular-cli-esri-map-unit-testing

-An approach for unit testing an Angular CLI application which uses the [esri-loader](https://github.com/Esri/esri-loader) to lazy load [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules, using the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) and the [Facade Pattern](https://en.wikipedia.org/wiki/Facade_pattern).
+An approach for unit testing an Angular CLI application which uses the [esri-loader](https://github.com/Esri/esri-loader) to lazy load [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules.

 ### The problem